judka-uriel/uriel-book/uriel_en.md

   in Syria on the border with Israel and supporting terrorist attacks, while Iranian drones and missiles were being used in the war against Ukraine.

-- Constant terrorist attacks against civilian populations.
+- Unceasing terrorist attacks against civilian populations.
 Rocket attacks on Israel and murders of civilians by Arab terrorists, and in Ukraine the same rocket attacks and murders of civilians by Russian terrorists.
 Just as Arabs hate Jews more than they love their own children, so too Russians hate